 Charming, sympathetically restored farmhouse/barn conversion overlooking medieval Levignac-de-Guyenne.
 Panoramic views over sunflowers, vines, plum orchards and farmland.
 Steeped in history, with many beautiful towns and chateaux to explore, nearby activities include fishing, canoeing, golf, horse riding, go-karting, cycling, walking, hot air ballooning and wine-tasting, or simply relax beside our delightful private pool with its sheltered gardens and sunny terraces.

-Country kitchen with gas range-style cooker, microwave, two fridges, freezer, drinks cooler, dishwasher, washing machine and more.
+Country kitchen with gas range-style cooker, microwave, two fridges, freezer, dishwasher, washing machine and more.
+Drinks cooler in lounge.
 Bathroom with bath, shower, basin and WC.
-Three spacious bedrooms, each sleeps between 2 and 5 (linen provided).
+Three spacious bedrooms, each can sleeps between 2 - double/king in each room - and 5 maximum (linen provided).

 Huge lounge with oak beams and pillars, French doors opening onto west facing terrace with spectacular sunsets.